The Process That Delivers a Relevant Solution

 Agreeing on the Need and the Solution

 The Phase 0 analysis is a limited engagement where, over several meetings, we interview key stakeholders, evaluate technical details, and shadow primary users of the existing process or processes to understand shortcomings from their perspective.
 The questions we ask during Phase 0 include:

-Feasibility: Can a solution Triple Helix is capable of developing actually do what the client needs?
+Feasibility: Does a developed solution actually do what the client needs?
 Does available technology allow for it?
-Is the desired combination of functionality, cost, and design parameters possible?
+Is the desired combination of functionality, affordability, and design possible?

-Requirements: Have the requirements been sufficiently articulated by all key stakeholders, including end users?
-Are they captured in a well-structured and sufficiently comprehensive manner?
+Requirements: Have requirements been sufficiently described by all key stakeholders, including the end users?
+Are they captured in a well-defined manner?

 Architecture: How will the solution be developed?
 What are the technology options?
-Is off-the-shelf software available, and if so, is it suitable and affordable?
-OR… does a custom software development effort better address the requirements?
+Is an off-the-shelf software available and cost-effective, or does custom development better address requirements?

-Program Planning: In what sequence will activities be organized?
-How much parallel efforts can there be?
-Who will do what — Triple Helix, any other 3rd parties, or even the client themselves?
+Program Planning: In what order will activities be organized?
+How much of the work may be done in parallel?
+Who will do what (Triple Helix, other 3rd parties, the client themselves)?

 Proof of Concept: Is there a need to build a prototype to prove that functionality will work as intended?
 Is there anything we need to see working in “real-life” to properly gauge its effectiveness?

 The final deliverable is a summary of our findings and recommendations for moving forward to a Phase 1 development effort (and beyond).
 This includes a detailed schedule and cost estimate.
 The intent is a well-defined plan that the client may use whether or not Triple Helix is contracted to develop past Phase 0.